Logistics of Teaching Large Courses: Part 1. high-level mindsets

 Expect the unexpected

-How will you respond if a student tells you that their relative is extremely sick, or if they've been in deep distress, or if a classmate (or member of your teaching staff) is behaving abusively, or if some other tragedy strikes during the term?
+For instance, how will you respond if a student tells you that their relative is extremely sick, or if they've been in deep distress, or if a classmate (or member of your teaching staff) is behaving abusively, or if some other tragedy strikes during the term?
 When is it OK to grant special exceptions for some students but not for others, due to truly extenuating circumstances or special needs?
 And how do taking those actions fit with the above concept of fairness?
-These are all hard questions that you'll likely need to face.
+These are all hard questions that you'll likely face.

 Take care of yourself